Stellarator: Early devices

 Spitzer invited James Van Allen to join the group and set up an experimental program.
 Allen suggested starting with a "tabletop" device.
 This led to the Model A design, which began construction in 1952.
 It was made from 5 cm pyrex tubes about 350 cm in total length, and magnets capable of about 1,000 gauss.
 The machine began operation in early 1953 and clearly demonstrated improved confinement over the simple torus.

 This led to Model B, whose magnets were not well mounted and tended to move when powered to 50,000 gauss.
 A second design failed for the same reason, but this machine demonstrated several-hundred-kilovolt X-rays that suggested good confinement.

 Next came the B-1, which used ohmic heating to reach around 100,000 degrees.
-This machine demonstrated that impurities in the plasma emiitted large x-rays that cooled the plasma.
+This machine demonstrated that impurities in the plasma emitted large x-rays that cooled the plasma.
 In 1956, B-1 was rebuilt with an ultra-high vacuum system to reduce impurities, but found that even at smaller quantities they were still problematic.
 Another effect was that during the heating process, the particles would remain confined for only a few tenths of a millisecond, while once the field was turned off, any remaining particles were confined for as long as 10 milliseconds.
 This appeared to be due to "cooperative effects" within the plasma.

 B-2 was similar to B-1, but used pulsed power to allow it to reach higher magnetic energy and included a second heating system known as magnetic pumping.
 This machine was modified to add an ultra-high vacuum system.
 Unfortunately, B-2 demonstrated little heating from the magnetic pumping, given its longer required confinement times.
 It was displayed at the Atoms for Peace show.
 However, heating system modifications increased the coupling, demonstrating temperatures within the heating section as high as 1000 eV, around 12 million K. (Note: The bulk temperature of the plasma was much lower, this was the temperature only within the heating section.)